 Welcome!
-I'm an Assistant Professor (Akademische Rätin) at Saarland University working in the Department of Language Science and Technology.
+I'm an Assistant Professor (Privatdozentin/Akademische Rätin) at Saarland University working in the Department of Language Science and Technology.

 My research interests lie in text mining and data analytics for research questions from sociolinguistics, register/language variation as well as change in language use.
 I’m particularly interested in variation of language use considering linguistic as well as other possible variables that might be at play by using probabilistic models.

 For more information about my research, have a look at my personal website!

 @Students: Infos about courses I teach, course material, and supervision of BA/MA theses can be found below!